Types of Donors

 Different Types of Blood Donation

 Most blood donation involves giving whole blood (the red stuff you see when you bleed), which is usually separated into three constituent parts (not really visible to the naked eye) and transfused into recipients as needed.
-But there are a couple of other types of donation too:
+But there are other types of donation too:

 Other Types of Donors